Corporate Governance Report

 - The Supervisory Board members shall not hold any function as a board member in or act as a consultant for any material competitor of the Company.

 - The Supervisory Board must have at least one independent member with expertise in accounting, internal control processes and the auditing of annual financial statements.
-That Supervisory Board member will be required to also be a member of the Audit Committee.
+This Supervisory Board member will be required to also be a member of the Audit Committee.

 - Given the increased demands on the professionalization of Supervisory Board members and with a view to ensuring that their services will be delivered as efficiently as possible, as in previous years, new Supervisory Board members should not hold more than five board memberships in other listed companies or other companies with similar demands.
 For reasons of convenience and efficiency, the aim is to give preference, but not exclusivity, to candidates who are based in Germany or in other parts of Europe.